BSc (Hons) Geography

 - 4 years

 - Delivery type

 Gain specialist skills to tackle global environmental challenges in human and physical geography.
-We are ranked 5th in the UK for Town and Country Planning in the Complete University Guide 2021.
+We are ranked 9th in the UK for Town and Country Planning and Landscape Design in the Complete University Guide 2022.

 Studying geography at Heriot-Watt covers human geography, physical geography, social policy, economics and modern studies.
 It combines theory and practical work drawn from these main subject areas to create an inherently interesting and broadly defined university degree.

 Our Geography BSc focuses on physical geography, studying the processes that shape the natural environment including hydrology, geology and geomorphology.
 You will develop field work skills in surveying, mapping and site assessment with field work and site visits as a key strand in your learning.
-We are ranked 5th in the UK for Town and Country Planning in the Complete University Guide 2021.
+We are ranked 9th in the UK for Town and Country Planning and Landscape Design in the Complete University Guide 2022.